iamlucaconti/YOLOv5-PDLPR-algorithm/README.md

 ## Checkpoints

 The trained model checkpoints for both the **PDLPR architecture** and the **baseline recognizer** are too large to be included directly in the repository.
-You can download them from the following Google Drive link: [Google Drive](https://drive.google.com/drive/folders/1BcgfnjKgwZWvo-_ba3Pz2cMOwXfg_at8?usp=drive_link).
+You can download them from [Google Drive](https://drive.google.com/drive/folders/1BcgfnjKgwZWvo-_ba3Pz2cMOwXfg_at8?usp=drive_link).

 ## Results